 When you fly fish, you are using the weight of the line to load your rod with enough energy so you can cast your fly where it needs to be for a fish to take it.
 And, it all has to balance for your casting to work properly.

 Luckily, balancing your fly fishing setup is easy for beginners, all you have to do is match the weight of your rod, reel, and line, starting with the rod.
+Check out our post here for more tips on fly fishing for beginners.

 What weight rods are best for beginners?